uhuanli/lis_stream/README.md

 arXiv:1604.02552, 2016.
 http://arxiv.org/abs/1604.02552.

-Besides, we also implemnet some comparative algorithms as follows:(Each comparative algorithms are strictly implemented according to the corresponding paper)
+Besides, we also implemnet some comparative algorithms as follows:(Each comparative algorithm is strictly implemented according to the corresponding paper)
 ## --variant from
 2. S. Deorowicz.
 On Some Variants of the Longest Increasing Subsequence Problem.
 Theoretical and Applied Informatics,